-College of Social and Behavioral Science Funding Sources
+3. Complete the College of Social and Behavioral Science Graduate Fellowship Applicationby April 1, 2021

 The College of Social and Behavioral Sciences offers four Hiatt Scholarships to "traditionally under-represented" graduate students.
 These are awarded to students who will "enhance the ethnic and cultural diversity of the graduate student body."
 Applications require transcripts plus a letter from the student describing past academic performance, need, community service activities, and future career plans.
 Students must be nominated for this award.
 If you think you might qualify and would like to be considered for this award, please contact the Administrative Officer.

 College of Social and Behavioral Science Graduate Fellowships